 As president, McRobbie has refocused IU around six Principles of Excellence—an excellent education, world-class research and scholarship, an outstanding faculty, enhanced international engagement, excellence in health sciences, and in engagement.
 Supporting these core principles is an essential framework of excellence in the four areas of advancement, infrastructure and facilities, information technology, and administration.

-Under McRobbie’s leadership, IU has seen a major expansion in the size and quality of its student body, a large-scale academic restructuring with the establishment of six new schools, a reinvigoration of the global partnerships that support the university’s international academic and educational programs, an extensive $1.5 billion program of building and renovation with the construction of over 50 major new buildings and facilities, and the completion of the $1.1 billion “Matching the Promise” endowment campaign at IU Bloomington and the $1.39 billion “IMPACT” campaign at its Indianapolis campus.
+Under McRobbie’s leadership, IU has seen a major expansion in the size and quality of its student body, a large-scale academic restructuring with the establishment of six new schools, a reinvigoration of the global partnerships that support the university’s international academic and educational programs, the construction or renovation of 56 major new facilities across all campuses with a total value of over $1.7 billion, and the completion of the $1.1 billion “Matching the Promise” endowment campaign at IU Bloomington and the $1.39 billion “IMPACT” campaign at its Indianapolis campus.
 These are the first two phases of a $5 billion campaign to be completed in IU’s bicentennial year of 2020.

 In addition to his duties as president, McRobbie serves on several outside committees and organizations.
 He is presently the chair of the Board of Trustees of Internet2 and chair of the Board of Directors of the Digital Preservation Network.
 He is also a member and former chair of the Big Ten Council of Presidents and Chancellors, and a member of the National Security Higher Education Advisory Board, and a member and former chair of University Research Associates, which is responsible for Fermi Lab.